smithlabcode/ribotricer/docs/cmd-manual.rst

 ============================================================================
-Complete Pipeline
+Manual
 ============================================================================

 Contents
 ========
-The RiboPipe software package is a comprehensive pipeline and set of tools for analyzing Ribo-seq sequencing data.
-This manual explains the stages in our pipeline, how to use the analysis tools, and how to modify the pipeline for your specific context.
+robocop is a comprehensive pipeline and set of tools for analyzing Ribo-seq data.
+This manual explains the stages in our pipeline, how to use the analysis tools and how to modify the pipeline for your specific context.